oracle/graphpipe-go/README.md

-# graphpipe-go - Serve and Access ML models using golang
+# graphpipe-go - GraphPipe for go

 `graphpipe-go` provides a variety of functions to help you easily serve and access ml models using the very speedy [`GraphPipe`](https://oracle.github.io/graphpipe/) protocol.